Skip to main content

 note

-• If either there are no directory groups associated with a user in a customer environment or the associated directory group is not mapped to an Unstract-side application role, then the user will be forbidden to access the application.
+If a user's directory group is not mapped to an Unstract role, that user will be forbidden from accessing the application.

 2.3 Configuration to be Shared with Unstract